FlorisFeddema/homelab/README.md

 ## PostgreSQL

-PostgreSQL can be assed via port 5432 on the following DNS name from withing the cluster:
+PostgreSQL can be access via port 5432 on the following DNS name from withing the cluster:

 ```md
 postgresql.postgresql.svc.cluster.local